NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-09.md

     Profit (π) = TR - TC

-4. **Profit Maximization Point:** To maximize profit in the short run, the firm will produce the quantity of output where marginal cost (MC) equals marginal revenue (MR).
-In a perfectly competitive market, this is where MC = market price (P).
+4. **Profit Maximization Point:** To maximize profit in the short run, the firm will produce the quantity of output where ==marginal cost (MC) equals marginal revenue (MR).== In a perfectly competitive market, this is where MC = market price (P).

-5. **Shutdown Point:** If the market price falls below the firm's average variable cost (AVC), the firm may choose to shut down temporarily, as it cannot cover its variable costs, and continuing production would lead to greater losses.
+5. **Shutdown Point:** If the market price ==falls below the firm's average variable cost (AVC),== the firm may choose to shut down temporarily, as it cannot cover its variable costs, and continuing production would lead to greater losses.

 6. **Economic Profit or Loss:** The firm may earn economic profit (positive profit) or incur an economic loss (negative profit) depending on whether the market price is above or below the firm's average total cost (ATC) at the profit-maximizing quantity.